Unit 2: Authorizations

 Time Frame

-Retrospective reviews are completed within thirty (30) calendar days of receipt of the facility’s request.
-If MM&Q requires additional information, the request will be made within forty-eight (48) hours after receiving the request for retrospective review.
+Retrospective reviews are completed within 30 calendar days of receipt of the facility’s request.
+If MM&Q requires additional information, the request will be made within 48 hours after receiving the request for retrospective review.

 Behavioral Health